franciskershaw/festiviews/testing.md

 ### Notable bugs

-This being my very first full stack website, there were inevitably plenty of bugs to sink my teeth into throughout development of this project, from creating the site to user testing:
+This being my very first full stack website, there were inevitably plenty of bugs to sink my teeth into throughout development of this project, found during the building of the site and from user testing:

 #### Fixed